 Places I've Had Car Trouble (book in progress)

 After releasing Yoga Mama's Buddha Sandals: Mayans, Zapatistas and Silly Little White Girls, everyone started asking, "When are you going to write more about the stuff that happened in chapter 2??"
 It's in progress.
+And it'll be the most unusual travelogue through America you'll ever read.
+Talk about cheap travel!
+I was homeless more or less at 15.
+No one is more surprised than me that I lived to write these stories down.
+This book is an exploration of incredible places across the U.S. as well as an often humorous story about survival, adventure, and divine intervention.

 New Mexico Magazine Only in New Mexico